rchakode/realopinsight/doc/sphinx/source/userguide/userguide.rst

 .. toctree::
    :maxdepth: 2

-   Using the Editor <editor-manual>
+   Using the RealOpInsight Editor <editor-manual>
-   Using the Operations Console <oc-manual>
+   Using the RealOpInsight Operations Console <oc-manual>